supercontainers/containers-wg/_ideas/container-technology-survey-plan.md

 * Simplify the effort of responding to questions (i.e. do not make people fill out excessive or tedious formats)
 * Ask questions based on whether participants do certain tasks (i.e. developers could get different questions than those maintaining their own registries)
 * Cater questions towards expertise and knowledge (i.e. don't ask questions about Shifter if they've never used it)
-* Allow “decline to answer” or “not applicable” options (also follows good informed consent practices)
+* Allow “decline to answer” or “not applicable” options (also follows good informed consent practices) - this could be especially important for the optional objectives, and perhaps default answers for these should be "not applicable" and the repsondent must change this to answer the question
 * Do not allow multiple responses, or delete multiples from the same respondent

 ***Remaining Question:*** How will we handle multiple responses (same respondent repeated input)?